2025 Buffalo Bills season: Week 11: vs. Tampa Bay Buccaneers

-Despite throwing two interceptions, Josh Allen would break more records with his performance.
-He would tie Cam Newton's regular season rushing touchdown record at 75.
-He would also become the only player in NFL history to have two games with 3 passing and 3 rushing touchdowns.
+Despite throwing two interceptions, including one on the Buffalo 5-yard line that set up Tampa Bay's first field goal, Josh Allen broke several more records, including matching Cam Newton's regular season rushing touchdown record at 75 and becoming the only player in NFL history to have two games with 3 passing and 3 rushing touchdowns.
 His first was in Week 14 at the Los Angeles Rams during the 2024 season.
 Head coach Sean McDermott also achieved his 100th career win across both the regular and postseason.